 FAQ

-- Does Google need a sitemap if I have good internal linking?: For an established site, internal links are usually enough.
-For a new site, a sitemap meaningfully accelerates first-time discovery.
+- Do I still need a sitemap with good internal linking?: For an established site with solid internal links, Google usually finds everything without one.
+For a brand-new site with few backlinks, a submitted sitemap meaningfully accelerates first-time discovery.

-app/sitemap.tsreading from your content collection, it updates automatically on every build. - Should I include
+app/sitemap.tsreads your content collection, it regenerates on every build automatically — no manual step. - Should I include

-lastModified?: Yes when accurate — it helps Google prioritize re-crawling changed content.
-Do not fake it to the current date on every URL or you teach Google to ignore it. - Can I have multiple sitemaps?: Yes — create a sitemap index (
+lastModified?: Yes, when it reflects a real update timestamp.
+It helps Google prioritize re-crawling changed pages.
+Do not set it to the current date on every URL or it becomes noise Google ignores. - Can I keep AI search bots while blocking training bots?: Yes.
+Block

 Related